i-am-jyotirmaya/rc01/packages/file-manager-service/README.md

 Set these values in your shell or Docker Compose file before starting the service.

+For local development, copy the repository-level `.env.example` to `.env`, choose a strong value for `FILE_MANAGER_ADMIN_TOKEN`, and make sure any admin client sends that token in the `x-admin-token` header.

 ## Commands

 | Command | Description |